 Coyotes hang on to beat Capitals in shootout

-Conor Garland scored in the second round of the shootout and gave the visiting Arizona Coyotes a 4-3 victory over the Washington Capitals on Monday night.
-Washington rallied for three straight goals to force overtime, and the Capitals appeared to win when T.J.
+Conor Garland scored in the second round of the shootout to give the visiting Arizona Coyotes a 4-3 victory over the Washington Capitals on Monday night.
+Washington rallied for three straight goals to force overtime, and the Capitals appeared poised to win when T.J.
 Oshie scored with 2:46 left.
-But after a video review, the play was ruled offsides.
+However, after a video review, the play was ruled offsides.

-The game then went to shootout where the Caps went first, and Oshie missed before Arizona's Nick Schmaltz beat Washington goaltender Ilya Samsonov.
+The game then went to a shootout, where the Caps went first, and Oshie missed before Arizona's Nick Schmaltz beat Washington goaltender Ilya Samsonov.
 Round two saw Evgeny Kuznetsov try to tie it for the Caps but bang a shot off the left post.
-Garland then scored to give the Coyotes the victory.
+Garland then scored to seal Arizona's win.

-For Washington, the loss ended a six-game winning streak, while the Coyotes snapped a brief three-game losing skid.
+For Washington, the loss ended a six-game winning streak, though the Capitals are now 10-0-2 in their past 12 games.
+The Coyotes snapped a brief three-game losing skid (0-2-1).
 Arizona goalie Antti Raanta had a strong game, finishing with 31 saves.
-He made 12 stops in a first period that saw Washington come up with a number of scoring chances.
+He made 12 stops in the first period that saw Washington come up with a number of scoring chances.

 Then, Arizona got another goal only 35 seconds later following another Washington giveaway.
 That score came from Michael Grabner.
-The Capitals broke through in the second period when Kuznetsov scored on a breakaway, sprung by a Jakub Vrana pass and scored 8:47 into period.
+The Capitals broke through in the second period when Kuznetsov scored on a breakaway, sprung by a Jakub Vrana pass 8:47 into the period.

 Kuznetsov scored again early in the third before Oshie sent the game into overtime by putting away the rebound of an Alex Ovechkin shot with 1:16 remaining in regulation.
 Also on Monday, NHL.com reported that Arizona general manager John Chayka signed a long-term extension of his contract.
 The 30-year old Chayka also is the president of hockey operations.